liamliaw/os-labs/Lab 3/lab3.md

 ## Exercise 1
 *Inspect the nice command (man nice)*

 *(a)use the nicecommand to create a process that executes ping localhost with a nice value of 19.*

-According to man page of nice, it is used to modify scheduling priority.
+According to man page of *nice*, it is used to modify scheduling priority.
-Run the command nice to assign the value 19 to the ping command.
+Run *nice* to assign the value 19 to *ping*.
 ```console
 fangwenliao@debian:~$ nice -19 ping localhost
 PING localhost(localhost (::1)) 56 data bytes